Email FacebookTwitterMenu burgerClose thin

 • Initial setup costs and time: Establishing an automated business often requires a significant upfront investment of both time and money.

-• Technical challenges: Reliance on technology introduces risks such as software glitches, cyber threats and the need for technical expertise.
+• Technical challenges: Reliance on technology introduces additional risks, such as software glitches, cyber threats and the need for technical expertise.

 • Market competition: Automated sectors, like e-commerce and online courses, are often crowded, making it difficult to stand out and maintain a competitive edge.